strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 ## Manage data transfer with environment variables

 The environment variable `STRAPI_DISABLE_REMOTE_DATA_TRANSFER` is available to disable remote data transfer.
-In addition to the [RBAC permissions](/user-docs/users-roles-permissions/configuring-administrator-roles#plugins-and-settings) in the Admin panel this can help you secure your Strapi application.
+In addition to the [RBAC permissions](/user-docs/users-roles-permissions/configuring-administrator-roles#plugins-and-settings) in the admin panel this can help you secure your Strapi application.
 To use `STRAPI_DISABLE_REMOTE_DATA_TRANSFER` you can add it to your `.env` file or preface the `start` script.
 See the following example:

 ```bash
 STRAPI_DISABLE_REMOTE_DATA_TRANSFER=true yarn start